TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/_General/Midi.md

   - Notes can be forced as either strums or HOPOs using the Force Strum and Force HOPO markers.
 Both single notes and chords can be forced, and it is possible to create same-fret consecutive HOPOs (both single and chord) through forcing.
 - In .mid, sustains shorter than a 1/12th step should be cut off and turned into a normal note.
 This can be changed using the `sustain_cutoff_threshold` song.ini tag.
 This allows charters using a DAW to not have to make their notes 1 tick long in order for it to not be a sustain.
 - Trill and tremolo lanes are used to make imprecise/indiscernible trills or fast strumming easier to play.
 They prevent overstrumming and only require you to hit faster than a certain threshold to hit the charted notes.
 - Some tracks contain notes that are almost on the same position, but not quite.
-Guitar Hero 1/2 and Rock Band account for this and snap notes with a position difference of 10 ticks or less to be at the position of the earliest note within the chord.
+Guitar Hero 1/2 and Rock Band account for this and snap notes with a position difference of 10 ticks or less (480 res) to be at the position of the earliest note within the chord.

 #### Guitar Hero 1/2 Notes